Teams and organizations of the Marvel Cinematic Universe: WHIH World News

 WHIH World News is a television network and subsidiary of VistaCorp that reports political, scientific, and entertainment news.
 Its program WHIH Newsfront is anchored by Christine Everhart and Will Adams.
 Over the years, it has covered stories on the bombings of Sokovia, Tony Stark's "I am Iron Man" press conference, the opening ceremony of the 2011 Stark Expo, a clash between the Hulk and the military at Culver University, the aftermath of the Hydra Uprising, Wilson Fisk's thoughts on Daredevil, the Battle of Sokovia, Scott Lang's break-in of VistaCorp, the creation of the Advanced Threat Containment Unit (ATCU), the reemergence of Danny Rand, an interview with Dr. Stephen Strange, the appointment of Thaddeus Ross as Secretary of State, the aftermath of the Lagos Incident, the signing of the Sokovia Accords, the return of the Punisher, reported sightings of the Inhumans, the activities of the Runaways, an alien attack in New York City, worldwide celebrations following the Blip, the appointment of John Walker as the new Captain America, and the Flag Smashers' attack on the Global Repatriation Council in New York.
+With Peter Parker being cleared of criminal charges, WHiH covers the anti- and pro-Spider-Man protests during the arrival of Parker and his friends Leeds and MJ at Midtown High for the first day of senior year.
+Valentina Allegra de Fontaine announces the New Avengers.

-It appeared in the films The Incredible Hulk, Iron Man 2, Black Widow, and Eternals; the ABC series Agents of S.H.I.E.L.D. and Inhumans, the Netflix series Daredevil, Jessica Jones, Luke Cage, Iron Fist, and The Punisher, the Hulu series Runaways, and the Disney+ series WandaVision and The Falcon and the Winter Soldier; and is the main focus of the web series WHIH Newsfront, which served as a viral marketing campaign for Ant-Man and Captain America: Civil War.
+It appeared in the films The Incredible Hulk, Iron Man 2, Black Widow, and Eternals; the ABC series Agents of S.H.I.E.L.D. and Inhumans, the Netflix series Daredevil, Jessica Jones, Luke Cage, Iron Fist, and The Punisher, the Hulu series Runaways, and the Disney+ series WandaVision and The Falcon and the Winter Soldier; and is the main focus of the web series WHIH Newsfront, which served as a viral marketing campaign for Ant-Man, Captain America: Civil War, Spider-Man: No Way Home and Thunderbolts*.

 X-Con Security Consultants

 X-Con Security Consultants is a security company founded by Scott Lang, Luis, Dave, and Kurt.
 While Scott is under house arrest for violating the Sokovia Accords, it is run by Luis.

-It appeared in the film Ant-Man and the Wasp.
+As of 2025, the group has appeared in one project: the film Ant-Man and the Wasp.